gansm/finalcut/doc/event-processing.md

 How events are processed
 ------------------------

 Calling `FApplication::exec()` starts the FINAL CUT main event loop.
-While the event loop is running, the system checks all the time whether an event has occurred and sends it to the application's currently focused object.
-The events of the terminal, such as keystrokes, mouse actions, or terminal size changing, are translated into `FEvent` objects, and are sent to the active `FObject`.
+While the event loop is running, the system continuously monitors for events and dispatches them to the currently focused object.
+The events of the terminal, such as keystrokes, mouse actions, or terminal size changes, are translated into `FEvent` objects, and are sent to the active `FObject`.
 It is also possible to use `FApplication::sendEvent()` or `FApplication::queueEvent()` to send a specific event to an object.